jnozzi/cocoadev.com/SiteContent/General/WhyWontMyProcessEnd.markdown

-'''Question: I have a Cocoa application that processes large data files.
+**Question: I have a Cocoa application that processes large data files.
 When I force-quit my application, it won't end.
-Why ?'''
+Why ?**

-'''Answer:'''
+**Answer:**
-I have encountered unkillable processes on several flavors of Unix including [[MacOS]] X.
+I have encountered unkillable processes on several flavors of Unix including General/MacOS X.
 When a Unix process dies, all file descriptors and heap memory are
 automatically released.
 [Beware of POSIX processor sets, message
 queues, shared memory, semaphores, and other resources that are not